 Misstep #3: Parents overreact to children's or teen's behavior because they're stressed.

-These kind of responses give children the message that the adult is in control of the child, not that the child can control himself or herself.
+These kinds of responses give children the message that the adult is in control of the child, not that the child can control himself or herself.
 (Read that statement again and let it sink in!)
 It also does not teach the child how to self-calm or take responsibility for their emotions or behavior.
 Instead, they're thinking about how mean their parent is.

 “Do you want to control your children or do you want them to learn self-control?”
 You can’t have both.

 Learn how to teach self-control to your children.
 It will dramatically reduce misbehavior and create greater harmony in your family and home.

 WHAT TO DO INSTEAD: Self-regulate your knee-jerk reactions and emotions to respond instead of reacting.
 Self-calm as needed.

 The most effective way to teach children self-control is to model it.
 The only way we can model it is if we are modulating our emotions and responding with love and curiosity to our children's behaviors.
 Redirecting children's behavior effectively is as much an art and as it is a science.
 Begin with self-care—it's the foundation of everything else!

 Create a strategy for stressful times.
 Learn to make self-care a priority so your patience is present.
 Take time to relax and spend time in nature to soothe yourself.
 Go out to lunch with your friends or schedule a weekend yoga retreat.
 Whatever renews your spirit, act now.

 Parenting is the most difficult and complex job there is!
 Be good to yourself.
 And just like an expert archer, aim for your target with direction, focus, and mindfulness.